Chicago Medicaid/Medicare Trust Planning Attorneys

-As you grow older, certain benefits become a necessity since age, disability, retirement, and other issues that arise in your later years can all be costly.
+As you grow older, certain benefits become a necessity, since age, disability, retirement, and other issues that arise in your later years can be costly.
 Planning to meet those expenses and needs is absolutely crucial to estate and disability planning.

 Simply put, Medicare is a government-provided health insurance plan for the disabled or elderly.
 There are no asset limits to qualify, but there are a number of things Medicare won’t cover, such as prolonged stays in a nursing home.